coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 Whilst playing Set, we had some (we thought at the time) quite rare odds, and had to go all the way up until 14 cards for us finally get a possible set.
-Afterwards, my roommate &mdash; who is in no way a mathematician &mdash; asked the question of how many cards it would take to have always have a set within those cards.
+Afterwards, my roommate &mdash; who is in no way a mathematician &mdash; asked the question of how many cards it would take to always have a set within those cards.
 So we thought about, concluded our brains couldn't handle thinking about 4 properties with 3 options each and attempted to create the largest number of cards without a set.
 We hoped the intrinsic beauty of mathematics and